mathisme/UdacityAzureMLCapstone/README.md

 Need to Include

--- An overview of the method used to get the data into your Azure ML Studio workspace.
--- An overview of your AutoML experiment settings and configuration -- An overview of the types of parameters and their ranges used for the hyperparameter search -- An overview of the two models with the best parameters -- An overview of the deployed model and instructions on how to query the endpoint with a sample input
+-- An overview of the types of parameters and their ranges used for the hyperparameter search -- An overview of the two models with the best parameters -- An overview of the deployed model and instructions on how to query the endpoint with a sample input